-Provide an email address for your organization and make sure to respond to questions so that community members know you’re relatively easy to reach.
+Provide an email address for your organization and respond to questions so that community members know you’re easy to reach.
 You can even provide different email addresses for each board member so that parents or coaches can reach out to the right person with specific questions.

 Consumers get super annoyed when they try to access a website on a mobile device and it promptly redirects them to a desktop site.

-When you manage a sports organization, a critical function in the offseason is and registering new players.
-Parents are busy and if you don't make an effort to communicate with them to get players registered.
+When you manage a sports organization, a critical function in the offseason is registering new players.
+Parents are busy, and you need to make an effort to communicate with them to get players registered.

 If you don't have enough players for your next season, a few reasons could be:

-They don't know about your organization.
+- They don't know about your sports league.

-It's too expensive.
+- It's too expensive.

-It's too difficult to register.
+- It's too difficult to register.

 You can ask a few simple questions like player name, jersey size, and current school.
 You could also ask if parents want to volunteer and in which capacity they can do so.
-With a simple registration form, you can quickly convert interested parents into new members.
+With a simple registration form, you can convert interested parents into new members.